 - Classical Guitar: Ron Stark

-- Conductors: Dr. Mark Liu – Senior Chamber Orchestra, Michael Duggan – Junior Chamber Orchestra
+- Conductors: Michael Duggan – Senior Chamber Orchestra, Dana Green – Junior Chamber Orchestra

 KUEI-MIAN TINA CHANG (Viola): Won several prizes in major, national viola competitions in Taiwan and has appeared as a soloist with many orchestras.
 Her recent performances include C.M. von Weber’s Andante e Rondo ungarese for viola and orchestra and Donbrika Tabakova’s The Court Jester Amareu: Suite in Old Style with orchestra.
 Tina has been active at chamber music festivals in Taiwan, America, Sweden, England, China, and the western Mediterranean and Adriatic Sea.
 She was principal violist in Commonwealth Cantata and London Firebird Orchestra.
 M.A. in viola performance, the Royal Academy of Music in London, and B.A.
 Music Performance at Soochow University in Taiwan.

 MARA GALLAGHER (Music Director, Violin, Viola, Music Librarian): Ms. Gallagher started her Suzuki violin studies at age five.
-She has played chamber music at the Blossom Music Festival and is the violinist of Trio Caprice.
+She has played chamber music at the Blossom Music Festival and was the violinist of Trio Caprice.
 She performs with the New Philharmonic and the DuPage Opera Theatre while maintaining a private violin studio in Naperville.
-She is an accomplished educator, and has two children who are also wonderful musicians.
+She is an accomplished educator, and has two adult children who are also wonderful musicians.
 Faculty: North Central College.
-Degree: University of Notre Dame.
-Mara Gallagher is also the Librarian, and Music Director for OPUS Community Chamber Music Program.
+B.B.A., University of Notre Dame.
+Ms. Gallagher is also the Librarian and Music Director for other OPUS music programs.

-DANA GREEN (Violin, Viola, Conductor) (on leave): Mr. Green Is the orchestra director at Vernon Hills High School and the conductor of Chicago Youth Debut Orchestra.
+DANA GREEN (Violin, Viola, Conductor): Mr. Green is the orchestra director at Vernon Hills High School and the conductor of Chicago Youth Debut Orchestra.
 For 10 years, Mr. Green taught at Naperville North High School and was one of the directors at Western Suburban Youth Symphony Orchestra.
 Degrees: B.M. in Music Ed., DePaul University; M.M. with a specialization in Music Ed., NIU and is a Suzuki certified instructor.

-CARL JOHNSTON (Violin, Viola): Performs with Chicago Sinfonietta, Illinois Philharmonic Orchestra, and Chattanooga Symphony Orchestra.
-Teaches at The Music Connection in Orland Park and his home studio in Tinley Park.
-Soloed throughout Europe and Asia with the Chicago Chamber Orchestra and taught at DePaul University and Vandercook College.
+CARL JOHNSTON (Violin, Viola): Mr. Johnston has been with OPUS for 19 years in 2021.
+He performs with Chicago Sinfonietta, Illinois Philharmonic Orchestra, and Chattanooga Symphony Orchestra.
+He teaches at The Music Connection in Orland Park and his home studio in Tinley Park.
+He soloed throughout Europe and Asia with the Chicago Chamber Orchestra and taught at DePaul University and VanderCook College.
 B.M. and M.M., Roosevelt University.

 DREW LECHER (Violin, Viola): Formerly Professor of Violin & Viola at the Guildhall School of Music & Drama, London and founder of The Guildhall Trio, Mr. Lecher studied with Ivan Galamian of The Juilliard School at the Meadowmount School, Yfrah Neaman at the GSM&D and with Pierre Nerini of the Paris Conservatoire and Yfrah Neaman at the Academie d’ete in Nice, France.
 Teaching since1970, Mr. Lecher has published two books—Violin Technique: the Manual, How to Master and Viola Technique: the Manual, How to Master, selling in over 32 countries.
 Two singular honors have been received by Drew.
 Firstly, that of his Stradivarius violin, c.1721, being named after him in the Doring book, “How Many Strads” (rev’d. ed.), and secondly, the honor of being awarded by Illinois ASTA, Studio Teacher of the Year, 2009.
 Drew maintains a studio in Naperville, IL.